lucas-althoff/lucas-althoff.github.io/_pages/about.md

 Hobbies
 ======
-I understand that science and art can become a powerfull tool to overcome inequality in the word, turning science less boring and art even more expansive.
+I understand that science and art can become a powerful tool to overcome inequality in the word, turning science less boring and art even more expansive.
 I have a personal goal to contribute in **Audiovisual Projects** (as well as other cultural projects) which I could collaborate to bring a positive social impact by making use of the technical knowledge